Kat Kerwin: Policy positions

 In May 2020, Kerwin expressed disappointment towards Providence College administrators and students for hosting a superspreader block party, three months into the COVID-19 pandemic, in a neighborhood with majority Black and brown residents.

 In July 2020, Kerwin intervened in a conflict between police and workers at a local bar.
 Workers stated they'd experienced multiple instances of police harassment and police stated they were present to respond to a noise complaint at the establishment.
 Providence police released body camera footage of the interaction, which included Kerwin using a swear word, to the press.

 In October 2020, Kerwin co-sponsored a resolution opposing the Rhode Island Department of Transportation (RIDOT) Multi-Hub Bus System plan.

 In October 2020, Kerwin facilitated a march for peace on Smith Hill, following escalating gun violence in the neighborhood.
 Kerwin spoke on the issue of local gun violence at Lock Arms for Peace's monthly gathering.
+Kerwin endorsed a ban on assault weapons; a ban on high capacity magazines; and the Safe Schools Act.

 In January 2021, Kerwin joined other councilmembers in calling for State Representative Justin Price to resign following his support for and participation in the white supremacist insurrection on the Capitol.

 In January 2021, Kerwin participated in a Dance Parade, held outside Providence City Hall, to call attention to the eviction crisis and to demand protections for renters and homeowners throughout Rhode Island.

 In August 2021, Kerwin opposed political figures' comments about crime in Providence as a means to support investment in police during an emergency meeting of the Providence City Council.
 Kerwin cited lack of investment in low-income residents and young people as a reason for local crime.